jaxsonpd/etc/C Style Guide.md

 }
 ```

-- Mathmatical and assignments expresions will always have a space between numbers/values and operators

 - Use a single space after a comma in a function call etc.

 ## Indentation and Line Length